Residential Tenancies Program: legislative changes

 ---|---|

-Rent cap | Starting 1 February 2022 – A rent cap is in place until 31 December 2023.
+Rent Increase Notice | A landlord can increase rent anytime, not just on the annual anniversary of when the tenant signed the lease.
+The landlord must give the tenant at least 4 months’ notice and only increase rent once every 12 months.
+For example, if a tenant signed a lease in April 2022, the landlord can increase the rent anytime from April 2023 onwards.
+A rent cap remains in place until 31 December 2023.
 For existing tenants, rent can only increase up to 2% each year.
 The rent cap applies to tenants who have a residential lease, including tenants who have a fixed-term tenancy (lease) and are signing a lease for an additional fixed-term in the same rental unit.
-Any new or extra costs for services originally included in the lease (like parking) or removing services originally included in the lease (like electricity no longer being included in the rent) are also considered a rent increase and must be within the 2% rent cap.
-Landlords can only increase the rent once in a 12-month period, on the anniversary date of the tenancy (lease).
 Landlords need to give tenants notice of a rent increase in writing.
-The renting guide for tenants and landlords outlines the rules landlords need to follow when giving notice to increase the rent.
-The rent cap doesn’t apply to:
+The renting guide for tenants and landlords outlines the rules landlords need to follow when giving notice to increase the rent. |

 Questions about the changes